HillZhang1999/SynGEC/README.md

 You can also download the preprocessed data files from this [Link](1). **Note that you must get their licenses first!**

 ## Use Your Own Data
-Each data fold should contain the following files:
+Each data folder should contain the following files:

 + src.txt
 + tgt.txt (except test-sets)